Have you ever picked your dog up from the groomer, and looked into the ears only to find that they do not look clean?

 The practice of plucking the hair from a dog’s ears is a widely debated subject among both vets and groomers.

-In my salon, I play it by ear.
-I will do it on occasion for some dogs.
-Others I will not attempt the process.
+In my salon, I do not always offer this service.
 There are some dogs that it is simply cruel to perform this service for.
 Especially on teething puppies.

 Dogs who require occasional plucking, and who develop ear infections afterwards, may need a medication prescribed before the plucking to aid in the prevention of an infection.